DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 });
 ```

 In this case, TestCafe applies the smart query mechanism and retries the assertion multiple times.
-This test responds to the changes that happen on the page and is more conclusive.
+This test responds to the changes that occur on the page and is more conclusive.

 ## Use of Page Objects